bios2/biodiversity_modelling_2019/slides/05-presence_only/pres/index.md

 # Technique to model presence-only data

-#### Point process models (Illian et al. 2008)
+#### Point process models
-- MAXENT (Phillips et al. 2006)
+- MAXENT
-- Resource selection functions (McDonald et al. 2013 for a review)
+- Resource selection functions
 - Poisson regression model
 - Point process models

-MAXENT, Resource selection functions and poisson regression models have been shown to be the proportionally equivalent (Renner and Warton 2013, Warton and Aarts 2013) and thus related to Point process model.
+MAXENT, Resource selection functions and poisson regression models have been shown to be the proportionally equivalent and thus related to Point process model.

 In this section part we will focus on point process model.
 Specifically, we will go over the work of Renner et al. (2015).